Allison Momany, PhD

 Saffron McNamara

 Saffron is an undergraduate student at the University of Iowa and is currently majoring in Psychology.
 Her research focus is on neurodevelopmental outcomes of premature infants.
-After graduation, Saffron may either continue her focus in psychology by attending graduate school, or attend medical school with a focus on child psychiatry.
+After graduation, Saffron may either continue her focus in psychology by attending graduate school or attend medical school with a focus on child psychiatry.

-Fun fact: Saffron has been playing competitive soccer for more than 10 years and is an avid FC Barcelona fan.
+Fun Fact: Saffron has been playing competitive soccer for more than 10 years and is an avid FC Barcelona fan.